 In 2007, CEP developed the eKids framework to encourage and support the use of blended learning approaches within learning.
 Information on the eKids Framework can be gained by clicking on: eKids Framework 2014

-Over the past six years, eKids has become a transferable model, able to be adapted in diverse rural and remote communities; broaden curriculum options for students across a range of student ages and interests; and in the large majority of cases improved the learning opportunities and outcomes of students involved.
+Over the past nine years, eKids has become a transferable model, able to be adapted in diverse rural and remote communities; broaden curriculum options for students across a range of student ages and interests; and in the large majority of cases improved the learning opportunities and outcomes of students involved.
 It has also built the capacity of rural and remote staff in the use of communication technology as an essential tool in providing learning for their students.

 During this time, in excess of 600 rural and remote students, along with 70 teachers have been involved in the eKids programs.